AlexWorx/ALib-Class-Library/docs/pages/alib_mod_boxing.md

     static_assert failed due to requirement 'DefaultBoxingRule3'
-        This type cannot be unboxed as pointer: Default boxing of types that fit into boxes and are copy constructible and trivially destructible, is performed by value.
+        This type cannot be unboxed as pointer: Default boxing of types that fit into boxes and are copy-constructible and trivially destructible, is performed by value.

 \I{################################################################################################}
 ## 6.2 Value vs. Pointer Boxing ## {#alib_boxing_classes_pointers}